lineality/Online_Voting_Using_One_Time_Pads/README.md

 - Tasks
 - Needs & Goals Definitions (not process reification illusion or goal reification illusion)
 -

+## empty placeholders in process reification illusions and goal reification illusions
+- empty placeholder abstractions are not project goals or project processes for achieving goals
+- adding more empty placeholder abstractions does not fill existing empty placeholder abstractions

 ## From Debate Moderation to Dispute Mediation (2024.07.08)